-Members welcomed the overwhelming support expressed by the countries of the Indo-Pacific region for the UN General Assembly's vote on 2 March on the resolution deplored Russia's aggression against Ukraine.
-However, they regretted that, in addition to China, India, Madagascar, Mozambique, Laos, South Africa, Sri Lanka, Tanzania and Vietnam abstained on the final text and encouraged these countries to reconsider their position.
+Members welcomed the overwhelming support expressed by the countries of the Indo-Pacific region in the UN General Assembly votes of 2 March on the resolution deplored Russia's aggression against Ukraine.
+While recalling that no country in the region voted against the resolution, Parliament nevertheless regretted that, in addition to China, India, Madagascar, Mozambique, Laos, South Africa, Sri Lanka, Tanzania and Vietnam abstained on the final text.